antleaf/rioxx/webroot/content/profiles/v3-0-beta-1/ali_license_ref.md

 * start_date

-This attribute is used to indicate the date upon which this license takes effect.
+This attribute indicates the date upon which this license takes effect.
 Multiple *ali:license_ref* elements may be included.
 Where several such elements are included, the one with the *start_date* attribute indicating the most recent date takes precedence.

 Example: